finom/node-direct/README.md

 **in development**

-> A NoseJS server which allows to run server-side JavaScript files directly.
+> A NodeJS server which allows to run server-side JavaScript files directly.

 If your VPS contains many application and you don't want to set up NodeJS server for every application, you on the right way. **node-direct** allows to run JavaScript on a server just like PHP files.
 The tool creates one NodeJS server per many websites and executes JavaScript files when **/foo/bar.srv.js** paths are requested.